-Any type of sexual activity or any inappropriate behaviour which could be deemed to be sexually offensive, provocative or abusive between a Concern staff member and a child (a person under the age of 18) is prohibited regardless of local custom, or the age of majority or consent locally.
-Mistaken belief in the age of a child is no defence for such actions.
+Any type of sexual activity with children (persons under the age of 18) is prohibited regardless of the age of majority or age of consent locally.
+Mistaken belief regarding the age of a child is not a defence.

 To be fully aware of the issues faced by Concern in relation to the protection of programme participants, it is essential for all staff to be aware of local cultural and religious practices.
 Concern believes that staff should carry out their work in a manner that recognises and respects local customs and culture.
-However, culture can never be used as an excuse or a motive for inappropriate behaviour.
+However, culture can never be used as an excuse or a motive for prohibited behaviour.
 Concern will not accept using respect for local culture as a justification for supporting or failing to report harmful practices.